aetperf/aetperf.github.io/_posts/2019-05-06-GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.md

 ubuntu@ip-10-0-10-124:~$
 ```

-Everything is fine, so that's start to install [Anaconda](https://www.anaconda.com/), which we are going to use to install our packages and create a specific environment.
-From their website:
+Everything is fine, so let's start by installing [Anaconda](https://www.anaconda.com/), which we are going to use later to install the cuDF, cuML and related packages, and create a specific environment to play with these RAPIDS tools.
+From the Anaconda website:
 > The open-source Anaconda Distribution is the easiest way to perform Python/R data science and machine learning on Linux, Windows, and Mac OS X. With over 11 million users worldwide, it is the industry standard for developing, testing, and training on a single machine, ...

 ### Install Anaconda